avereon/seenc/README.md

  * target - The local file system target (can use variables)

 ## Repository Parameters
- * orgs - The GitHub organization names as seen in the URL
+ * orgs - The GitHub v3 organization names as seen in the URL
- * accounts - The Bitbucket account names as seen in the URL
+ * teams - The Bitbucket v2 team names as seen in the URL
- * projects - The Bitbucket project names as seen in the URL
+ * projects - The Bitbucket v1 project names as seen in the URL
  * include - The list of specific projects to include.
 If not specified, all projects will be included.
  * exclude - The list of specific projects to exclude.
 If not specified, does